 What is Heroin and how is it used?

 Heroin is an illegal drug that is derived from the seed pods of opium poppies.
-It’s highly addictive and a processed from morphine.
-Sold as a sticky black substance, a brown powder or a white powder, heroin is a bitter tasting powder or sticky tar like substance that is cut with starches, sugars, powdered milk or even quinine.
+It’s highly addictive and processed from morphine.
+Sold as a sticky black substance, a brown powder or a white powder, heroin is a bitter tasting powder or sticky tar-like substance that is cut with starches, sugars, powdered milk or even quinine.
 In its pure form, it is very bitter.

 It’s important to note that the sticky black form of heroin, often called black tar heroin, is a result from the more crudely processed means which leave impurities behind in the form of the sticky substance.